The first sign that you may have a possible transmission problem could be the check engine lightengine light coming on.

 Improbable transmission temperature

 Chevrolet cars with 8-speed automatic transmission suffer from issues related to transmission temperature.
+This can range from simple symptoms such as temperature readings that make no sense to more serious transmission overheating, slipping, and hartransmission suffer from issues related to transmission temperature.
 This can range from simple symptoms such as temperature readings that make no sense to more serious transmission overheating, slipping, and harsh shifting.

-This problem is accompanied by a check engine light and corresponding DTC code.
+This problem is accompanied by a check engine light and correspondiengine light and corresponding DTC code.

 - These transmissions have a high rate of failure for transmission fluid temperature sensors.
 This triggers a P0711 code.
 Check the wiring, connector, and sensor itself.
 Replace or repair what is needed.